Back to articles

 The good news?
 You have powerful tools at your disposal: SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting & Conformance).
 These three DNS records form a robust defense system that verifies the authenticity of emails claiming to be from your domain, making it dramatically harder for attackers to impersonate you.

-This guide will walk you through everything you need to know about SPF, DKIM, and DMARC.
-We'll explain how each protocol works, provide clear implementation steps, share enterprise best practices, and show you how to leverage their combined power to protect your brand, improve email deliverability, and safeguard your recipients.
+This guide walks you through everything you need to know about SPF, DKIM, and DMARC.
+We'll explain how each protocol works, give you clear implementation steps, share the practices that actually hold up at enterprise scale, and show how the three together protect your brand, lift deliverability, and keep your recipients safe.

 The Email Security Trio: Understanding SPF, DKIM, and DMARC